afifmakarim/genshin-api/README.md

 ### API Docs

-`API Agreement:` By using this API you agree to credit me back to this website where appropiate.
+`API Agreement:` By using this API you agree to credit me back to this website where appropiate.<br>
 `Description:` Get character, weapon, artifact, best build guide information using our free unofficial API.